dbenesh82/paratenics_as_bridges/README.md

 # Background

 Parasitic worms with complex life cycles like tapeworms, flukes, nematodes and acanthocephalans must infect multiple hosts in succession.
+Flexibility - being able to facultatively skip hosts - would clearly be beneficial.
+When do parasites facultatively skip their intermediate hosts?

 # Data